apache/rocketmq-dashboard/doc/1_0_0/UserGuide_EN.md

 # Directory of ashboard & login user configure file
 rocketmq.config.dataPath=/tmp/rocketmq-console/data
 ```
-* 2.Make sure the directory defined in property ${rocketmq.config.dataPath} exists and the file "role-permission.yml" is created under it.
+* 2.Make sure the directory defined in property ${rocketmq.config.dataPath} exists and the permission control file "role-permission.yml" is created under it.
 The console system will use the resources/role-permission.yml by default if a customized file is not found。

 The format in the content of role-permission.yml:
 ```$xslt
 # This file supports hot change, any change will be auto-reloaded without Console restarting.
 # Format: To add or delete interface permissions, add or delete interface addresses from the list.
+# the interface paths can be configured with wildcard characters.
+# ?: Matches 1 characters.
+# *: Matches 0 or more characters that are not /.
+# **: Matches 0 or more characters.

+rolePerms:
   # ordinary user
-rolePerms:
   ordinary:
     - /rocketmq/nsaddr
+    - /ops/*
+    - /dashboard/**
-    - /ops/homepage.query
+    - /topic/*.query
-    - /cluster/list.query
+    - /topic/sendTopicMessage.do
-    - /cluster/brokerConfig.query
+    - /producer/*.query
-    - /dashboard/broker.query
+    - /message/*
-    - /dashboard/topic.query
+    - /messageTrace/*
-    - /dashboard/topicCurrent
+    - /monitor/*
     ....
 ```
 * 3.On the front page, operation buttons such as deleting and updating resources are not displayed for common users in order to better distinguish the rights of common users and admin users.
+If need to operate related resources, log out and use the admin role to log in